Best 3D Printers in 2023 – Our top 5 picks for professional, hobbyist, miniatures

 - Manual bed leveling

 One exceptionally cool feature is that in the event of a power outage, the last recorded extruder position will be assumed and printing will resume right from where you were, minimizing waste and saving you time starting from scratch.
+On the downside, the BIQU B1 doesn’t have an automatic bed, instead, it has a manual bed so should you want auto-leveling, you’d be out of luck.

 - High detailed and fast prints